 The virus blocks in Astro Pop.
 They can't be grabbed, and you can only get rid of them by making a match next to them.
 They also "infect" other blocks, turning them into more virus blocks.
 You can interrupt the transformation if you grab the block before it's transformed.

 The plot of Abuse revolves around a mutagen of the same name created from the gene that causes violence and aggression in humans, which mutates them into grotesque Xenomorph-like creatures.

 A meta example: Some games with multiplayer modes offer a achievement that is "earned" by playing online with or against another player who already has it, starting from a very small initial group of "infected".
-E.g. "Six Degrees of Schafer" in Brutal Legend started off with just Tim Schafer having it, while "Bubonic" from XCOM: Enemy Unknown gets Bonus Points for actually using the viral theme in its name.
+E.g. "Six Degrees of Schafer" in Brutal Legend started off with just Tim Schafer having it, while "Bubonic" from XCOM: Enemy Unknown has the viral theme in its name.

 The revenants in Girl Genius.
 A bioweapon devised by a mad scientist, the revenants are produced by devices called hive engines.
 When activated, the devices release a queen "Slaver Wasp" that almost immediately produces hundreds of soldier wasps (insectoid, non-flying killing machines the size of a big dog).
 They then make a perimeter and drive everyone inside to the center, where the queen releases a horde of tiny wasps that fly down your throat and control your brain.
 These newly created revenants act as zombie guards for the hive while the warriors corral in more humans.
 Additionally, the revenants are completely loyal to the creator of the hive engine, making them an excellent device for assembling instant armies of mooks.
 The revenants are the exception.
 Most people infected go about their lives normally... but completely obedient to the Slaver Wasp creator.